mixerapi/mixerapi.com/README.md

 Then add it to the nav in `mkdocs.yml`

-## Production Web Server Settings
+## Web Server

-Setup on production is pretty standard.
 404 errors need to be pointed at `404.php` which has some custom redirect logic in it.
 FPM needs to be informed to use this as well with `ProxyErrorOverride`.
 Aside from handling 404 errors, the site is static and does not need PHP.
+Example for Apache:

 ```
 # apache virtualhost